Jefferson County, Indiana

 • 1987: Madison is designated a National Historic Landmark District.

-This timeline provides a condensed summary of the historical journey of Jefferson County, Indiana.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Jefferson County, Indiana.